Expectation Maximization Algorithm

 There are two main applications of the EM algorithm.
 The first occurs when the data indeed has missing values, due to problems with or limitations of the observation process.
 The second occurs when optimizing the likelihood function is analytically intractable but when the likelihood function can be simplified by assuming the existence of and values for additional but missing (or hidden) parameters.
 The latter application is more common in the computational pattern recognition community.

-As before, we assume that data $ X$ is observed and is generated by some distribution.
-We call $ X$ the incomplete data.
-We assume that a complete data set exists $ Z=(X,Y)$ and also assume a joint density funciton
+As before, we assume that data XX is observed and is generated by some distribution.
+We call XX the incomplete data.
+We assume that a complete data set exists Z=(X,Y)Z=(X,Y) and also assume a joint density funciton

-Where $ \Theta^{i-1}$ are the current parameters estimates that we used to evaluate the expectation and $\Theta$ are the new parameters that we optimize to increase Q.
+Where Θi−1Θi−1 are the current parameters estimates that we used to evaluate the expectation and ΘΘ are the new parameters that we optimize to increase Q.

 The evaluation of this expectation is called the E-step of the algorithm.
-Notice the meaning of the two arguments int function $ Q(\Theta ,\Theta’) $ The first argument $ \Theta$ corresponds to the parameters that ultimately will be optimized in an attempt to maximize the likelihood.
-The second argument $ \Theta$ corresponds to the parameters that we use to evaluate the expectation.
+Notice the meaning of the two arguments int function Q(Θ,Θ′) The first argument Θ corresponds to the parameters that ultimately will be optimized in an attempt to maximize the likelihood.
+The second argument Θ corresponds to the parameters that we use to evaluate the expectation.

 The second step(M-step) of the EM algorithm is to maximize the expectation we computed in the first step.
 We find: